Geodan/i3dm.export/README.md

 On runtime the tool will reproject the instance positions to EPSG:4978 (ECEF coordinates) for creating the 3D tiles.

+When option keep_projection is set to true, the original projection of the input table is preserved and used for creating the 3D tiles.
+Note that when using this option, the client application must support the original projection of the input table for correctly displaying the Instanced 3D Tiles, like 3DTilesRenderer/Giro3D/ITowns/QGIS Web Client (QWC).

 ## Docker

 See https://hub.docker.com/r/geodan/i3dm.export